Home

 Whether life-changing or smooth sailing, humourous or lyrical, many have shared their experiences, poetry and philosophies about Kriti.

 Which is your favourite?
 Do you have a special connection to a story about Kriti?
-Let us know at Crete Books on the contact form below.
+Let us know at Crete Books on the contact form.

 • 1941 - The Colossus of Maroussi by Henry Miller